trevorpowell/phoenician-input-method/README.md

 Unicode input methods for typing in Phoenician/Paleo-Hebrew on Mac

 # Key Mapping
-The key mapping for the input method matches the letters of the Phoenician/Paleo-Hebrew alphabet to their corresponding Hebrew letters on the standard Hebrew keyboard layout
+The key mapping for the input method matches the letters of the Phoenician/Paleo-Hebrew alphabet to their corresponding Hebrew letters on the standard Hebrew keyboard layout.
+Where letters have different final forms in Hebrew, those letters are duplicated in this layout.

 ![Key Mapping](phoenician-key-mapping.png)